DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: DBConformer

 \subsection{Data Normalization}

 The raw EEG trials of a batch are $\mathbf X\!\in\!\mathbb R^{B\times C\times T}$, where $B$ is the batch size, $C$ the number of channels, and $T$ the number of time samples.
 We apply Euclidean alignment (EA) \cite{He2020EA} to align the original trials from each subject in the Euclidean space.
-Assume a subject has $n$ trials, EA can be formulated as:
+Assume a subject has $n$ trials, EA can be formulated as the following for the $i$-th trial:

 where $\bar{R}$ is the arithmetic mean of all covariance matrices from a subject:

 After EA, data distribution discrepancies from different subjects are effectively decreased.